JHS-Sujel/Hotel-Management-System/README.md

 Project: Hotel Management System In Java

+Hotel Management System is a desktop based application made using Swing, a concept of Java Core and Database I have used is MySQL.
+This project to build a Desktop based application using Swing.
+Language Used -  Java Core
+Concept Used - Swing
+Database Used - MySQL
+IDE Used - Netbeans

 Hotel management system is a free and open source project.
 This application is pretty simple and easy to use.
 The whole system is built in Java programming language with the help of NetBeans IDE.